How to Conduct a Value Chain Analysis: Guide, Strategies, Examples

 - Automate low-value tasks: If tasks aren’t contributing to the bottom line but still need to be done, look for ways to automate them.
 Sales, marketing, and HR teams often spend hours on tedious tasks that are easy to automate with the right tech stack.

 - Improve your tech stack: Look for tools that provide access to the data and features you need – and integrate with your current stack.
+Integrating an ELD (electronic logging device) into your fleet as part of your tech stack can optimize real-time data tracking and enhance compliance management with ELD mandate, while also reducing manual errors, and ensuring better resource allocation.
 The right tools can lower costs and improve productivity.

 - Eliminate costs that don’t provide value: During your value chain analysis, you’re likely to find some tasks that simply don’t deliver any value.
 Maybe someone ran a test that never ended or processes have changed over time.
 Make plans to cut those costs – just make sure to connect with other teams to ensure they aren’t delivering value elsewhere.